 Pierce College offers an associate degree program in Early Childhood Education which prepares individuals to teach young children in a variety of settings, including:

-Students fulfill practicum experiences in the college laboratory school on the Fort Steilacoom campus and in community child-care centers and special education and Head Start/ECEAP classrooms.
+Students fulfill practicum and student teaching experiences in the college laboratory school on the Fort Steilacoom campus and in community child-care centers and special education and Head Start/ECEAP classrooms.

 To transfer to a four-year college or university, students may choose to complete an A.A.S.
 (Associate of Arts and Sciences) with electives in ECE, or complete both the ECE and A.A.S. degrees.
 Graduates can transfer into a wide variety of disciplines, including: